Njalila: Classification

-The phylogenetic relationships of "Dixeya" nasuta (as "Njalila") were analysed by Gebauer in 2007 in her unpublished PhD thesis, and was the first computerised phylogenetic analysis of gorgonopsians ever conducted.
-Gebauer found "D." nasuta as a member of the family Gorgonopsidae, which in her classification excluded the most basal genera of gorgonopsians in her tree that she regarded as plesiomorphic (i.e. representing the ancestral condition) for the group.
-Within Gorgonopsidae, "D." nasuta was a relatively derived member but outside of the clade including the giant and derived Rubidgeinae and Inostrancevia, occupying part of an evolutionary grade between them and more ancestral gorgonopsids.
-The results of Gebauer (2007) are depicted in the cladogram below.
-Two genera mentioned in this cladogram, i. e.
-Scylacognathus and Eoarctops, have since been synonymized with Eriphostoma since 2015.
+The phylogenetic (evolutionary) relationships of Njalila were first analysed by Gebauer in her unpublished 2007 PhD thesis—the first computerised phylogenetic analysis of gorgonopsians ever conducted.
+Gebauer found Njalila as a member of the family Gorgonopsidae, which in her classification excluded the most basal genera of gorgonopsians in her tree that she regarded as plesiomorphic (i.e. representing the ancestral condition) for the group.
+Within Gorgonopsidae, Njalila was a relatively derived member but outside of a clade that included the giant gorgonopsians Inostrancevia and rubidgeines, occupying part of an evolutionary grade between them and more ancestral gorgonopsids.

-The analysis of Gebauer (2007) was the first major attempt to perform a phylogenetic analysis of gorgonopsians; however, its results have not been borne out by subsequent independent analyses.
-Namely, Kammerer (2016) regarded Gebauer's analysis as "unsatisfactory", citing that many of the characters used by her analysis were based upon skull proportions that are variable within taxa, both individually and ontogenetically (i.e. traits that change through growth).
+Gebauer's 2007 analysis was the first major attempt to perform a phylogenetic analysis of gorgonopsians, but its overall results have not been borne out by subsequent independent analyses.
+Namely, in 2016 Kammerer described Gebauer's analysis as "unsatisfactory", citing that many of the characters used by her analysis were based upon skull proportions that are variable within taxa, both individually and ontogenetically (i.e. traits that change through growth).
 As an example of a potential problem created by this, he highlighted the basal position of Aloposaurus (a wastebasket taxon of various immature gorgonopsians) compared to the stratigraphically older and morphologically basal Eoarctops (now a junior synonym of Eriphostoma) being found in a relatively more derived position.

-"D." nasuta has yet to be included in any later phylogenetic analyses of gorgonopsians, and in 2015 Kammerer commented that both its generic status and phylogenetic relationships amongst other gorgonopsians needed further study pending a full re-description before a generic assignment could be made.
+Most subsequent analyses of gorgonopsian phylogeny have relied on a dataset originally published by Kammerer in 2016.
+Following an update to the dataset in a 2018 study by Kammerer and his Russian colleague Vladimir Masyutin, all subsequent iterations of the dataset find gorgonopsians to be divided into two major subgroups of African and Russian origin, with the exception of the basal genera Nochnitsa and Viatkogorgon, unlike Gebauer's tree.

+When formally describing Njalila in 2026, Gebauer and Maisch incorporated it into a recent derivation of Kammerer's dataset.
+Including Njalila did not alter the existing arrangement of the tree, and it was found as the sister taxon of Arctognathus within the so-called "African clade".
+This would appear to corroborate Sigogneau-Russell's identification of Njalila as closely associated with Arctognathus curvimola, and so potentially assignable to the same genus.
+However, Gebauer and Maisch noted this relationship was weakly supported, and there are no apparent synapomorphies (unique shared traits) to convincingly unite the two species as each other's closest relatives together.
+As such, Njalila was upheld by Gebauer and Maisch as representing a taxonomically distinct genus.
+The results of Gebauer and Maisch's 2026 analysis are depicted in the cladogram below.